mde/ejs/tutorial.md

 $ geddy gen scaffold to_do title:default status
 ```

-We are almost done.
-Now you have to restart geddy
+After this, you have to restart Geddy to pick up the newly created files.

 ```
 $ geddy